 (Frenzel Maneuver)

-Close your nostrils, and tense the muscles in the back of your throat as if straining to lift a weight.
-Then make the sound of the letter “K.” This will cause the back of your tongue to compress air against the openings of your Eustachian tubes.
+Freedivers often use this ear equalization maneuver.
+Close your nostrils, tense the muscles in the back of your throat, then make the sound of the letter “K.” This will cause the back of your tongue to compress air against the openings of your Eustachian tubes.

 (Lowry Technique)

-While gently pinching your nostrils closed, blow and swallow at the same time (this is a combination of Valsalva and Toynbee maneuver).
+While gently pinching your nostrils closed, blow and swallow at the same time.
+This ear equalization method is a combination of the Valsalva and Toynbee maneuvers.

-Pinch Your Nose and Blow and Push Your Jaw Forward
+Pinch Your Nose, Blow Gently, and Push Your Jaw Forward

 (Edmonds Technique)

-Countless divers have had their liveaboard or other diving holiday ruined by an ear infection.
-It’s important to clean and maintain your ears just as you would your regulator or BCD; but don’t go sticking your head in the rinse tank!
+Countless divers have had their liveaboard vacation or another dive adventure halted by an ear infection.
+As well as being painful, an infection can cause inflammation, which makes ear equalization much harder (if not impossible).
+So, it’s important to clean and maintain your ears, just as you would your regulator or BCD.

 How to Clean Your Ears After Diving

 Fill a small ear dropper bottle with the vinegar and alcohol mix and put a few drops in each ear when you’re done diving for the day.* The solution alone is sufficient to clean and dry the ear canal.
 Use a towel to absorb any runoff; cotton swabs are unnecessary.
-As many ENT’s have told their patients over the years, don’t put anything smaller than your elbow in your ear!
+As many ENTs tell their patients, don’t put anything smaller than your elbow in your ear!

-If you suffer from swimmer’s ear, you can use a hair dryer to to dry the ears more thoroughly.
-Take extra care to ensure the air is not too hot.
+If you suffer from swimmer’s ear, you can use a hair dryer to dry your ears more thoroughly – just take extra care to ensure the air is not too hot.

 *Do not use ear drops if you suspect you have a ruptured eardrum.